Facebook Pixel Prime vs Zoom Lenses: Which Lens Type Is Best?

 3. You can shoot handheld in low light

 You know how prime lenses tend to offer wider apertures compared to zoom lenses?
+Well, wide apertures come with another key benefit:

 They let you shoot in low-light conditions.

-You see, the wider the aperture, the more light that hits the camera sensor, and the brighter the resulting exposures.
+You see, the wider the aperture, the more light hits the camera sensor, and the brighter the resulting exposures.
 So as the light gets dimmer, you’ll be able to achieve a sufficiently fast shutter speed simply by widening your aperture (rather than raising your ISO, which will create image-quality problems).
 And because prime lenses tend to offer wide maximum apertures, you can generally maintain a usable shutter speed with a prime – while you’ll struggle to get a good result with a zoom.

 This is essential if you plan to shoot in the evening or indoors, and it can also be useful when shooting in the shade or on cloudy days.